 As cell phones evolve, ringtones will get more complex as well.
 Already, some phones are boasting polyphonic ringtone capability, meaning the phone can play more than one note at a time, allowing for richer, harmonized tunes.
 Some new phones let you record songs and voice messages for ringtones yourself.
 Many of these models also let you assign different ringtones to different incoming numbers, so you know who's calling you without even looking at your phone.
 Before long, ringtones will have graduated from an extraneous thrill to an essential phone feature.

-For details on various ringtone formats, as well as hundreds of available ringtones online, check out the links on the next page.
+For details on various ringtone formats, as well as hundreds of available ringtones online, check out the links below.